erik78se/masterworker/TUTORIAL.md

 ### Departing - as it happens on the worker

-On the **worker** side of the relation, the worker didn't set any relation data, so it doesn't have to do anything to clean up in its relational data.
+On the **worker** side of the relation, the worker didn't set any relation data, so it doesn't have to do anything to clean up in its relation data.

 But, the worker should remove the *WORKERKEY.file* that it created on the host as part of joining the relation.